andkov/Longitudinal_Models_of_Religiosity_NLSY97/Data/Derive_dsL_from_Extract.md

 ## Data Retrieval
 Using [NLS Investigator](https://www.nlsinfo.org/investigator/pages/login.jsp) a list of variables was downloaded from [NLS](http://www.bls.gov/nls/) datasets.
-All the downloaded materials  were unzipped into  the folder "**/Documentation/data/NLSY97_Religiosity_20042014**", located in the GitHub Repository.
+All the downloaded materials  were unzipped into  the folder "**/Data/Extracts/NLSY97_Religiosity_20042014**", located in the GitHub Repository.
 (The naming convention is "Study_Focus_DDMMYYYofDownload")

-#### The files include:
+#### The forlder includes:
 NLSY97_Religiosity_20042014.cdb - **codebook** containing item descriptions
 NLSY97_Religiosity_20042014.csv - **data** in comma delimited format
 NLSY97_Religiosity_20042014.NLSY97 - **tagset**, the list of variables in the downloaded dataset
 NLSY97_Religiosity_20042014.dtc - STATA **dictionary** file of selected variables, contains data as well

-After importing the data from the datafile,
+We import the raw data of NLSY97 and make initial clean up
 <!-- run initial import from the databank defined by tagset. -->

 ```r